-Professional autonomy, independence and commitment to the scientific method must be maintained in any relationship between the ICGP and a sponsoring organisation.
+Professional autonomy, independence and commitment to the scientific method must be clearly stated and maintained in any relationship between the ICGP and a sponsoring organisation.

-- Transparency promotes openness to scrutiny and serves to enhance accountability and to discourage relationships or activities that could be considered problematic - The principle is generally applicable except in connection to matters related to competitive advantage, trade secret or a reasonable agreement of confidentiality. - The educational content of the CPD activity is based solely on the best available unbiased evidence based medicine - Sponsorships will be named and acknowledged - The terms and conditions of the activity or relationship will be transparent
+- Transparency promotes openness to scrutiny and serves to enhance accountability and to discourage relationships or activities that could be considered problematic - The principle is generally applicable except in connection to matters related to competitive advantage, trade secret or a reasonable agreement of confidentiality - The educational content of all ICGP recognised CPD activity is based solely on the best available unbiased evidence based medicine - Sponsorships and supports will be named and acknowledged - The terms and conditions of a signed agreement will be transparent - Declarations of interest must be clearly stated at the outset of any discussions relating to entering sponsorship agreements.